gletort/FishFeats/docs/Step-by-step.md

 You can then choose which steps to perform depending of your analysis by selecting the step in the `Main` panel in the right side of the window.

-### 2 - Segment epithelia cells
+### A2 - Segment epithelia cells

 To segment the apical contour of the cells, choose `Get cells` option.

 If you have already done this step, the plugin will write `Found projection file` and/or `Found cell file` if it found the corresponding files with the default names.
-You can then choose the option `Load preivous files` to directly load them and go to the manual curation step.
+You can then choose the option `Load previous files` to directly load them and go to the manual curation step.

 Else, select `do projection and segmentation`.